SuryanshOps/_Virtual_Mouse/README.md

 Alternatively written as a damping function:
 `Current_X = Previous_X + ((Target_X - Previous_X) / Smoothing_Factor)`

-* **Low Smoothing Factor:** Cursor is highly responsive but prone to jitter.
-* **High Smoothing Factor:** Cursor is buttery smooth but feels laggy or heavy.
-* This mathematical "drag" mimics the physical friction of a real mousepad, creating a natural user experience.
+This mathematical "drag" mimics the physical friction of a real mousepad, creating a natural user experience.

 ---